 Common Name: Kashgar Tree

-Tamarix hispida is a Deciduous Shrub up to 1.00 metres tall.
+Tamarix hispida is a deciduous shrub that can grow up to 1.00 metres tall.

 E. Asia - Caspian Sea to Manchuria.